andresromerouy/UMDataWeek-2023/[UM-03] Fraud in credit card transactions.md

 * `TX_FRAUD`, a dummy feature (1/0) for the transaction to be fraudulent.

-The data set contains 13,081 (0.88%) fraudulent transactions, with a realistic degree of class imbalance.
+This initial data set contains 13,081 (0.89%) fraudulent transactions, a realistic degree of class imbalance.
+Some additional features were added:

-Additional features:

 * `TX_DURING_WEEKEND`, a dummy for the transaction taking place during the weekend.